Cream Cheese Sugar Cookies

 Instructions

 • In the bowl of a stand mixer, blend butter and cream cheese with the paddle attachment on low speed for 2-3 minutes until smooth and creamy.
+1 cup salted butter, 8 ounces full fat cream cheese

 • Remove the soft dough and flatten the dough into a disk.
 Wrap in plastic wrap and chill the dough in the fridge for one hour.

-• Preheat the oven to 375ºF.
+• Preheat the oven to 375ยบF.

 • Let cookies cool on the cookie sheets for 5 minutes, then move to a wire rack to cool completely.

 • Mix all the frosting ingredients in a small bowl and add some food coloring if desired.
+2 cups powdered sugar, 2 tablespoons soft butter, ¼ teaspoon almond extract

-• Frost cookies when they are fully cooled.
+• Frost sugar cookies when they are fully cooled.
 Allow the frosting to set before storing in an airtight container.

 Video